 In September 1997, the Company entered into an agreement with a financial institution under which the Company sold to the financial institution a call option, exercisable only at maturity, entitling the financial institution to purchase from the Company up to 900,000 shares of the Company's Common Stock at a certain strike price per share.
-The Company has the right to settle the call option with cash or stock and, if exercised, the Company expects to settle the call option by issuing up to 900,000 shares of the Company's Common Stock to the financial institution.
-The financial institution has advised the Company that it has engaged, and may continue to engage, in transactions, including buying and selling shares of the Company's Common Stock, to offset its risk relating to the call option, which could affect the market price of the Company's Common Stock.
-Furthermore, should the Company settle the call option by issuing stock, new investors will experience an immediate dilution at the time of issuance.
+The Company has the right to settle the call option with cash or stock and, if exercised, the Company's Common Stock to the financial institution.
+The financial institution has advised the Company that it has engaged, and may continue to engage, in transactions, including buying and selling shares of the Company's Common Stock.
+Furthermore, should the Company settle the call option by issuing the company settle the call option which could affect the market price of the Company's Common Stock, new investors will experience an immediate dilution at the time of issuance.
 Other outstanding options and warrants will further dilute the Company's stock.